openSUSE/obsgit/README.md

 In the same way, we can use the `--package` parameter to restrict the import to a single package, and the different skip metadata parameters.

+During the `export` stage, the tool collected the metadata information of the project and for each package.
+This metadata will contain information about users that do not exist in the new imported OBS, and also will contain references to the name of the exported project.

+The `import` stage will try to re-allocate the project into the new OBS location, editing on the fly the metadata.
+This edit is basically a project name replacement: every time the old project name is found gets replaced with the new project name.
+If you edit the project name in the metadata, please, conside to update all the metadata information for the rest of the files, as `obsgit` will not be able to re-allocate the project anymore.